What Is Soul Fatigue?

 Sometimes crying won’t come when you need it to, or it just comes bursting out of you when you’re trying to work on your inventory lists at work.

-Soul fatigue doesn’t smash in like that Kool-Aid man through the walls.
+Soul fatigue doesn’t smash in like that Kool-Aid man through the walls, it sneaks in too quietly to notice until it’s too late.

 It feels more like turning dimmer switches one notch at a time.